SteelCompendium/data-gen/Ancestries/Elf, High.md

 Llyander raised an eyebrow, then walked in front of the children so that as the wode elf spoke, their back was to the king.

-“Do you remember when my cousin's soldiers hid in the wode?” they said, their voice low.
+“Do you remember when my cousin's [[Soldier|soldiers]] hid in the wode?” they said, their voice low.
 “How astonished you were?”

 Wenna and Meliora nodded.
 Llyander nodded to the guards and guests.
 “This is their glamor.
 Whatever you find pleasant and attractive in another?
 That is what you see in them.
 If you value good humor, they are jesters.
 If you value beauty, they are breathtaking.
-If you find intelligence attractive, they are sages.
+If you find intelligence attractive, they are [[Sage|sages]].
 It is not just an effect of appearance, though it is also that.
 It is one of demeanor.”

 “But how do they do …” Meliora started.